homeofpoe/uoss-combat-vibe-gui/README.md

 - Collapsible buffs and debuffs sections
 - Saved panel position and collapsed state

-## Package Layout

-The repository now contains two Muddler packages:

-- `./` builds the default `CombatUI` package.
-- `optional/debug/` builds the optional `CombatUI_Debug` add-on package.

-The default package excludes debug aliases and test helpers so the shipped runtime stays as small and stable as possible.

-## Runtime Structure

-The default package preserves the current runtime split:

-- `CombatUI Core` provides the UI engine and public API.
-- `CombatUI Prompt Handler` parses the prompt line and calls `updateCombatUI()`.
-- `CombatUI Event Handlers` handles attack, damage, death, reward, and heal lines.
-- `CombatUI Bootstrap` initializes the window after all runtime functions exist.

-The optional debug package adds the following developer conveniences:

-- `combattest`
-- `combatdebug`
-- `combatecho`

-## Alternate Integration Mode

-`examples/CombatUI_Combat_Trigger.lua` remains a reference implementation for MUDs that emit a single combined combat-status line instead of the prompt format used by the default package.
-It is not shipped as an active trigger in the main package.

 ## Unofficial Squaresoft MUD Prompt Setup

 For Unofficial Squaresoft MUD, the default package expects the game prompt to be